Trump Administration Reportedly Considering Supporting App For Firearm Sales Background Checks

 “It’s fraught with a lot of issues when it comes to some of the Second Amendment concerns,” Thune said of the app idea.

-On the other side of the issue, Kris Brown, president of gun violence prevention group Brady, said he would rather the U.S. Senate come together to pass a previously House-passed bill that would not only bolster background checks in the retail environment, but also for private gun sales.
+On the other side of the issue, Kris Brown, president of gun violence prevention group Brady, said he would rather the U.S. Senate come together to pass a previously House-passed bill that would not only bolster background checks in the retail environment but also for private gun sales.

 “This proposal reveals one important fact from the White House: they recognize the problem of the private sale loophole that allows 20 percent of guns to be sold with no background check at all….
 We agree the private sale loophole must be fixed, but it should be fixed in a way that allows meaningful enforcement, not easy circumvention that endangers lives,” Brown said.